jogemu/petite-vue/README.md

 ### Manual Init

-If you don't want the auto init, remove the `init` attribute and move the scripts to end of `<body>`:
+If you don't want the auto init, remove the `init` attribute and move the scripts to the end of `<body>`:

 ```html
 <script src="https://unpkg.com/petite-vue"></script>